GoogleBot42/Tracer/README.md

 ![Cornell Box like](scene_files/scene01.png)

 ##### To compile Tracer, you need:
 1. A SYCL implementation.
-[ComputeCpp CE](https://github.com/codeplaysoftware/computecpp-sdk) the is best one available currently so this is what Tracer uses.
+[ComputeCpp CE](https://github.com/codeplaysoftware/computecpp-sdk) is best one available currently so this is what Tracer uses.
 2. CMake
 3. GoogleTest *(for building tests)*
 4. *(Prefered)* A OpenCL accelerated or CUDA device.